asaikali/effective-spring-on-kubernetes/run/jvm-settings/README.md

   `docker run -e JAVA_TOOL_OPTIONS="-XX:MaxRAMPercentage=75" -p 8080:8080 -t jvm-settings:1`
 * notice the first line of output it start with `Picked up JAVA_TOOL_OPTIONS: ` has the new percentage you set.
+* terminate the container using `Ctrl+C` or `docker kill`
+* try setting JVM args for a container from a dockerfile that did not set the `JAVA_TOOL_OPTIONS` you can use the `boot-fatjar:1` use the command `docker run -e JAVA_TOOL_OPTIONS="-XX:MaxRAMPercentage=75" -p 8080:8080 -t boot-fatjar:1`
+* notice tha the jvm picked the options, there is no need to add an `ENV` statement to set the `JAVA_TOOL_OPTIONS` you can set it before the container runs.
+This is the recommended way set JVM args on Kubernetes.

 **Resources**